itornaza/sdc-path-planning/README.md

 The trajectory is defined by a path of (x, y) points that are visited sequentialy every 0.02 seconds from the simulator.
 In order to create a smooth trajectory, we use the last 2 points of the previously calculated trajectory provided to us by the simulator.
 Having these two points, we calculate the tanential angle as the direction of the car.

 We then create three points at 30m, 60m, and 90m ahead of the car as anchor points for the spline tool.
 We shift the coordinates from vertical to horizontal to avoid errors that are generated close to the vertical direction.
 After doing so, we create the spline and evenly space the 50 points that we need with in the curve.
 As a final step, we shift back the coordinates to the original vertical setting and push the trajectory to the simulator.

+The trajectory generation block can be found in the `/src/main.cpp` and from `line 252` to `line 367`.

 ## Basic Build Instructions